amin-tayebi/Creat_sensor_via_DHT11_and_L476RG_STM32_board/README.md

 - We did'nt use "DHT11_Check_Response" function, but it could be used to check if the sensor is present or not

-- Delays are in microsecons
+- Delays are in microsecons (Just based on DHT11 usermanual we defined DHT11_start function, 18ms was in milisecond we chamged it to 18000 microsecond)

 <b>👉 Hardware equipment</b>